-- 15. Additional student places provided through DSW should be in areas highlighted in regional skills plans in order to ensure that participants are gaining higher level skills in national and regional growth areas.
-Where possible, institutions should focus on the National Smart Specialisation sectors, such as Food & Drink, Life Sciences, Renewable Energy, Low Carbon, Finance & Business and Creative Industries, as well as STEM subjects generally. - Participants must be enrolled on a programme of study leading to a nationally recognised qualification, e.g. accredited within the SCQF. - 17.
-Colleges must follow SFC's Student Activity Data Guidance for Colleges ('Credit Guidance').
+- 14. Additional student places provided through DSW should be in areas highlighted in regional skills plans in order to ensure that participants are gaining higher level skills in national and regional growth areas.
+Where possible, institutions should focus on the National Smart Specialisation sectors, such as Food & Drink, Life Sciences, Renewable Energy, Low Carbon, Finance & Business and Creative Industries, as well as STEM6 subjects generally.7 - 15.
+Participants must be enrolled on a programme of study leading to a nationally recognised qualification, e.g. accredited within the SCQF.

+5 Where a student has no prior (recognised / grouped) qualification, the Delivery Agent should provide a system print to support this e.g. SQA Navigator.

+6 Science, Technology, Engineering and Mathematics.

+7 Delivery agents are expected to complete a Regional Skills Plan each AY to include lists of courses to be delivered.

+- 16. Colleges must follow SFC's Student Activity Data Guidance for Colleges ('Credit Guidance').
 This Guidance sets out the details of students and courses eligible for funding as well as credits that can be claimed in respect of full and part-time provision.
-In addition to SFC's Credit Guidance, in cases of students withdrawing, additional rules apply.

-&lt;sup>4 Where a student has no prior (recognised / grouped) qualification, the Delivery Agent should provide a system print to support this e.g. SQA Navigator.

-&lt;sup>5 Science, Technology, Engineering and Mathematics.

-&lt;sup>6 Delivery agents are expected to complete a Regional Skills Plan each AY to include lists of courses to be delivered.

-- College participants must complete at least one full credit in order to be eligible. - Where a participant does not complete their course and withdraws from it early, a college can only claim for the credits completed (passed or failed) up to the point of withdrawal.
+In addition to SFC's Credit Guidance, in cases of students withdrawing, additional rules apply. - College participants must complete at least one full credit in order to be eligible. - Where a participant does not complete their course and withdraws from it early, a college can only claim for the credits completed (passed or failed) up to the point of withdrawal.
 For example, a student who withdraws after one semester of a 16 credit course and completes 7 credits (successfully or unsuccessfully) can only be counted for those 7 credits. - For college participants who complete their course, ESF credits should be based on the actual number of credits completed (passed or failed) up to the planned course amount.
-These students should be identified in college's 'FES 2' return as having completed their course (i.e. the outcome selected from the 'student record outcome' list must specifically state 'completed') in the final FES return. - Part-credits (in excess of one) will be rounded down for ESF claim purposes. - ESF credits must be additional to core SFC credits and can only be claimed by colleges once their core SFC credit target has been achieved.
-For example, a college that delivers 101,000 credits against a 99,000 core credit target would only be able to count 2,000 credits as ESF, subject to them being 'flagged' correctly (paragraph 21). - In addition to achieving above their core credit target (as outlined in the above bullet point), colleges delivering HE activity should also meet their sector-wide core HE activity baseline. - 18.
-SFC's current Credit Guidance is available on our website here: - www.sfc.ac.uk/publications-statistics/guidance/2020/SFCGD172020.aspx - 19.
-Participants studying HE level courses at college must meet residential eligibility rules set by SAAS which are available here: - www.saas.gov.uk/files/288/saas-exceptions-to-the-general-residence-conditions.pdf - 20.
-Guidance around the eligibility of refugees and asylum seekers, which also applies to the DSW programme, can be found in Annex B. - 21.
+These students should be identified in college's 'FES 2' return as having completed their course (i.e. the outcome selected from the 'student record outcome' list must specifically state 'completed') in the final FES return. - Part-credits, to two decimal places, are acceptable for ESF claim purposes. - ESF credits must be additional to core SFC credits and can only be claimed by colleges once their core SFC credit target has been achieved.
+For example, a college that delivers 101,000 credits against a 99,000 core credit target would only be able to count 2,000 credits as ESF, subject to them being 'flagged' correctly (paragraph 20). - In addition to achieving above their core credit target (as outlined in the above bullet point), colleges delivering HE activity should also meet their sector-wide core HE activity baseline. - 17.
+SFC's current Credit Guidance is available on our website. - 18.
+Participants studying HE level courses at college must meet residential eligibility rules set by SAAS. - 19.
+Guidance around the eligibility of refugees and asylum seekers, which also applies to the DSW programme, can be found in Annex B. - 20.
 Colleges must accurately 'flag' and record DSW participants in the Further Education Statistics (FES) system.
 For each participant, colleges will be required to provide a record of the course/qualification enrolled for and the credits claimed, broken down to unit level, which will be retained on the FES system.